Pumpkin can pack a nutritional punch in the right recipes

 More Than Just a Sweet Treat

-Sabrina Lombardi, clinical nutrition coordinator of Food and Nutrition Services for Newton Medical Center, agrees.
+Sabrina Lombardi, assistant manager for food and nutrition at Hackettstown Medical Center and Newton Medical Center, agrees.
 Instead of using pumpkin for baked goods, she recommends incorporating it into healthier recipes.
 You can use it for appetizers, snacks or as an accompaniment to one’s favorite dishes.

 “The canned pumpkin you can get at the supermarket is great for so many different foods,” Lombardi says.
 “For example, you can make soups out of it, use in place of other squash in recipes, use in bread or create a healthy smoothie.
 Some people just aren’t aware of how much you can do with pumpkin.”